"

 • Time-based design elements, such as cross-sectional, longitudinal, and retrospective, shape how data is structured and interpreted.

-• Purpose-driven designs, descriptive, predictive, and explanatory, determine the goals of the study and guide the choice of statistical methods.
+• Purpose-driven designs, comparative, predictive, and explanatory, determine the goals of the study and guide the choice of statistical methods.

 • Understanding the difference between hypotheses and research questions helps clarify the study’s aim and informs the design and analysis strategy.